WP-API/WP-API/docs/guides/getting-started.md

 ```

 Save the data as "updated-post.json", then we can send this to the server with
 the correct headers and authentication.
-The API uses HTTP Basic authentication:
+We will provide our username and
+password with HTTP Basic authentication, which requires the [Basic Auth plugin][basic-auth-plugin]
+be installed:

     curl --data-binary "@updated-post.json" \
         -H "Content-Type: application/javascript" \